Free Camping Sites – Washington and Oregon

 Wickiup Campground – Umatilla National Forest – Pomeroy, WA – This free campsite is first come, first serve for tent camping.
 Amenities include picnic tables, toilets, and parking.
 This campground offers great hiking, hunting, and views.
 Cold water springs are available 100 yards below the campground and fishing can be found at Ranger Creek (within 5 miles of the campsite).

-Pataha Campground – Umatilla National Forest – Pomeroy, WA – This free campsite is perfect for tent camping.
+Pataha Campground – Umatilla National Forest – Pomeroy, WA – This free campsite is perfect for tent camping on 3 sites.
 There are lots of opportunities for hunting and fishing plus there is a vault toilet available.

 Forest Boundary Campground – Umatilla National Forest – Pomeroy, WA – This free campground is great for tent camping.
 It has picnic tables, toilets, parking, and a fantastic view overlooking Scoggin’s Ridge with great sunsets.